Professor George Rzevski is an academic, entrepreneur and consultant, based in London, UK.

 Together with his long-term business partner, Professor Petr Skobelev, from Russia, Professor Rzevski has founded a network of advanced technology companies, which include Magenta Corporation, London, UK, and Samara, Russia; Multi-Agent Technology Ltd, London, UK, Helsinki, Moscow, Samara; and Digital Ecosystems Ltd, London, Moscow, Samara, Helsinki, Colombo.
 The companies are engaged in developing and marketing complex adaptive systems and digital ecosystems.

 George and Petr created advanced multi-agent technology which their companies use for developing complex adaptive systems and they are the authors of three UK and international patents on multi-agent systems for real-time logistics, dynamic data mining and semantic processing.

-Throughout his academic career, George worked as a consultant on various issues related to advanced information technologies for the UK administration, EU and private companies, including, ITT Communications, London, Antwerp and Paris; ICL Computers, Manchester; IBM, London; Philips, Eindhoven and many others.
+Throughout his academic career, George worked as a consultant on various issues related to advanced IT for the UK administration, EU and private blue chip companies including, ITT Communications, London, Antwerp and Paris; ICL Computers, Manchester; IBM, London; Philips, Eindhoven and many others.